We believe that everybody should have access to content that informs, inspires and empowers.

 Native African systems and customs derive from African society, and not from foreign influence.
 We use an ethno-relative approach, demonstrating a core understanding of African values and norms that for the foundation of an issue.
 An objective and positive view facilitates discussion of sensitive topics.
 Our readers are encouraged to discuss and develop their own views, which varies depending on the context and their cultural background.
 Our content takes our audience’s circumstances into account and has the potential of saving lives.
 With the appropriate language and arguments, we ensure that our reading material is accessible to all.

-We are about learning, not about teaching
+We are about life-long learning

 Right For Education is unique.
 It is a community of millions of people across over 35 countries in Sub-Saharan Africa, all reading, commenting and debating complex African issues.
 Right For Education is completely bilingual in French and English, breaking down the barriers of entry for the entire continent.